Eisenhart--Duval lift for minisuperspace quantum cosmology: Introduction

-Recently, remarkable papers \cite{FK,Finn} have appeared that apply a type of the Eisenhart lift \cite{Eisenhart}, one of the classical methods in Hamiltonian dynamical systems \cite{CPC,Pettini,Cariglia}, to cosmologies. \footnote{See also Ref.~\cite{CGGH}.} In this Eisenhart's method, adding a dynamical variable, it is possible to describe a system by geometric treatment in the space of dynamical variables, that is, in the extended minisuperspace, even in the presence of the potential term.
+Recently, remarkable papers \cite{FK,Finn} have appeared that apply a type of the Eisenhart-Duval lift \cite{Eisenhart,Duval}, one of the classical methods in Hamiltonian dynamical systems \cite{CPC,Pettini,Cariglia} \footnote{See also a recent paper, Ref.~\cite{DSS}.} to cosmologies. \footnote{See also Ref.~\cite{CGGH,DGH}.} In this Eisenhart's method, adding a dynamical variable, it is possible to describe a system by geometric treatment in the space of dynamical variables; that is, in the extended minisuperspace even in the presence of the potential term.
 Thus, the Hamiltonian of the system can be represented by the single Laplacian on the extended minisuperspace when the momenta are replaced by operators.
+It should be noted that the covariance in the minisuperspace is not the general covariance of spacetime.
+The original idea of Eisenhart's work is to interpret a generic (nongeometrical) equation of motion as a (geometrical) geodesic equation in a space with a lifted metric.

-We come to an idea that, if covariance in the extended minisuperspace is required as a guiding principle, the problem of factor ordering in the WDW equation disappears, and it becomes possible to proceed with covariance as a prescription for Dirac square root.
+We come to an idea that, if covariance in the extended minisuperspace is required as a guiding principle, the problem of factor ordering in the WDW equation disappears and it becomes possible to proceed with covariance as a prescription for Dirac square root.

-In the present paper, we consider the construction of covariant equations using the Eisenhart lift in minisuperspace quantum cosmology.
-For the sake of simplicity, we will focus on the case of a homogeneous and isotropic Friedmann-Lema\^{\i}tre--Robertson--Walker (FLRW) Universe containing a single spatially constant scalar field [that is, the case of two dynamical variables] in this paper.
-Section 2 discusses the extension of the minisuperspace by the Eisenhart lift and possible conformal invariance of the WDW equations.
+In the present paper we consider the construction of covariant equations using the Eisenhart-Duval lift in minisuperspace quantum cosmology.
+For the sake of simplicity, we will focus on the case of a homogeneous and isotropic Friedmann-Lema\^{\i}tre-Robertson-Walker (FLRW) universe containing a single spatially constant scalar field (that is, the case of two dynamical variables) in this paper.
+Section \ref{sec2} discusses the extension of the minisuperspace by the Eisenhart-Duval lift and possible conformal invariance of the WDW equations.
 We study the treatment of additional degrees of freedom especially in the known simple models.
-In Section 3, we propose quantum cosmology with the Dirac equation in the extended minisuperspace of the simple models, and their fundamental solutions are presented.
+In Sec.~\ref{sec3}, we propose quantum cosmology with the Dirac equation in the extended minisuperspace of the simple models, and their fundamental solutions are presented.
 The last section will be devoted to discussions and future prospects.